PhilipVigus/Learning-Notes/working-practices/empathy.md

 * fear of conflict
 * absence of trust

-Empaty builds trust
+Empathy builds trust

-Three types of empathy
+## Three types of empathy

 * affective
 	* not being driven to help